PNNL-Comp-Mass-Spec/Sipper/README.md

 Uses ThermoFisher.CommonCore.RawFileReader.dll to read Thermo .raw files.

+Use Proteowizard to read .mzML files
+* Download the Windows 64-bit installer from http://proteowizard.sourceforge.net/

 ## Analysis Steps

 1) Copy the Thermo .Raw file to a local folder